Sea Freight to Papua New Guinea, Explained Clearly

 What to Give Your Broker (So They Can Clear Before Arrival)

 To reduce delays, aim for pre-arrival preparation.
 Provide: final commercial invoice, packing list, shipper/consignee/importer details, cargo description with item-level detail, HS codes (if known), permits (if required), and a clear statement of agreed terms (who pays what, delivery scope).
-The objective is for the broker to prepare the entry early, not to start after the vessel has arrived.

 FAQ